Energy and thickness ranges

 For production, every design is reviewed by our experts to confirm feasibility and optimize performance.

 *The efficiency values presented are based on theoretical calculations.
 Actual performance may vary slightly due to fabrication tolerances and operating conditions, and our team will optimize designs for your specific application.
+The maximum efficiency refers to the one achieved with the optimal thickness.

 The optimal thickness is calculated within the thickness range provided in the inputs.